beefan/adopt-me-pet/README.md

 ## Digital Transformation Example

 ## Project setup
 The backend of this project is a simple, one file node server created using express.
 All it does is send the json of a youtube video upon request.
-Setup:
+To set it up:
 ```
 cd backend
 npm install